 American Eagle Proof and Uncirculated Coins

 The Mint produces proof and uncirculated versions of the American Eagle Coins for collectors.
 The American Eagle Proof program was introduced in 1986 with the sale of gold proof and silver proof coins.
+In 1997 the Mint introduced platinum proof coins, and in 2018 started making palladium proof coins.

 American Eagle proof and uncirculated coins sell at a fixed price and can be purchased directly from the U.S. Mint.